Coronavirus (Covid-19) guidance

 Further guidance on the care and use of church buildings is being issued by the officers of the Representative Body.
 Visit: Covid 19 - Church buildings guidance

-Baptisms cannot currently take place in churches, and can only take place at home, hospital, hospice or other location in case of an extreme pastoral emergency, where baptism may be administered by a lay person.
+Baptisms can now take place in churches and specific guidance has been provided by the Representative Body on this at https://www.churchinwales.org.uk/en/clergy-and-members/coronavirus-covid-19-guidance/guidance-conducting-baptisms.
+Baptisms can also take place at home, hospital, hospice or other location in case of an extreme pastoral emergency, where baptism may be administered by a lay person.
 The order for emergency baptism is appended below.

 Prayer and witness